Modern Tensor-Spinor Symbolic Algebra Algorithms and Computing Non-Closure Geometry & Holoraumy in 11D, N = 1 Supergravity: SusyPy: A Supersymmetry Multiplet Solver

 \subsection{Basic Use}

-In this chapter, we expound and demonstrate the symbolic algebra algorithms which we utilize for solving the 11D supergravity multiplet; we have christened these algorithms collectively ``SusyPy."\footnote{SusyPy = \textbf{Su}per\textbf{sy}mmetry \textbf{Py}thon.} SusyPy is a Python module built on Cadabra for the purpose of handling explicit spinor-index arithmetic/canonicalization and crucial supersymmetry calculations.
-Cadabra has its own interpreted language ``cdb," but its functions are also accessible via Python.
+In this chapter, we expound and demonstrate the symbolic algebra algorithms which we utilize for solving the 11D supergravity multiplet; we have christened these algorithms collectively ``SusyPy.''\footnote{SusyPy = \textbf{Su}per\textbf{sy}mmetry \textbf{Py}thon.} SusyPy is a Python module built on Cadabra for the purpose of handling explicit spinor-index arithmetic/canonicalization and crucial supersymmetry calculations.
+Cadabra has its own interpreted language ``cdb,'' but its functions are also accessible via Python.
 Since the authors are devout Python-ers, we have elected to continue purely in Python.
 However, documentation on Cadabra's pure Python interface is rather scanty, so before moving forward, we briefly consider its use in Python concomitantly with SusyPy.
 After downloading both software, Cadabra and SusyPy can be imported via the code below.

 Input into Cadabra is in the form of pseudo-\LaTeX{} strings into \mintinline{python}{Ex()} wrappers.
-Just like in \LaTeX, sums are written via ``+" and products via proximity, and Greek letters can even be entered by writing their name after a backslash as in \LaTeX.
-In addition, covariant indices are written with a simple ``\_" and contravariant indices with a ``\^{}".
+Just like in \LaTeX, sums are written via ``+'' and products via proximity, and Greek letters can even be entered by writing their name after a backslash as in \LaTeX.
+In addition, covariant indices are written with a simple ``\_'' and contravariant indices with a ``\^{}''.
 The \mintinline{python}{Ex()} wrappers themselves can also be added and multiplied after they are defined.
 The code below creates two Cadabra expressions and adds them.
 Cadabra's output is printed as unicode.

-We can now manipulate whole tensor expressions via the \mintinline{python}{Ex()} wrappers.
-One important instance of this is substitution, which we will employ frequently in the algorithms later in this chapter.
-A series of substitution rules is entered as a comma-separated string of individual tensor substitution rules, with each substitution indicated by an arrow ``->", inputted into an \mintinline{python}{Ex()} wrapper with the optional parameter ``False" signifying that it is not an ordinary tensor expression.
-Entering an expression together with a substitution rule into Cadabra's function \mintinline{python}{substitute()} applies the latter to the former.
-The code below gives an example substitution applied to the expression generated above.
+An important Cadabra tool is substitution, which we will employ frequently in the algorithms later in this chapter.
+A series of substitution rules is entered as a comma-separated string of individual tensor substitution rules, with each substitution indicated by an arrow ``->'', inputted into an \mintinline{python}{Ex()} wrapper with the optional parameter ``False'' signifying that it is not an ordinary tensor expression.
+Entering an expression together with a substitution rule into Cadabra's function \mintinline{python}{substitute()} applies the latter to the former, as in the below example.